-Comics Articles Film Articles
+Comics Comics Articles Film Film Articles

 Pitch Time: A Live Action Dark Knight Returns Movie

 The Dark Knight Returns is a graphic novel that hardly needs an introduction.
 It’s one of the most well-known graphic novels, it changed the public perception of the Caped Crusader, and arguably Frank Miller’s magnum opus.
 Along with Watchmen it was the graphic novel that ushered in the Dark Age of Comics.
-Elements of graphic novel has been used in other Batman media, like The Dark Knight Rises and Batman vs. Superman: Dawn of Justice.
+Elements of the graphic novel has been used in other Batman media, like The Dark Knight Rises and Batman vs. Superman: Dawn of Justice.
 Due to the popularity of the graphic novel, I am going to attempt a pitch for a live-action Dark Knight Returns movie.

 The Dark Knight Returns was published in 1986.
 The graphic novel was set in a dark, dystopian future where a gang called The Mutants terrorise Gotham.
 Bruce Wayne has been retired as Batman for 10 years and only comes back into action because of the anarchy.
 Batman’s return also leads to the awakening of some of Batman’s enemies and brings the Bat to a head-on clash with the US government and their superpowered boy scout.